tsora1603/pixora-theme/DESIGN.md

 1. The first one has the wrong color (`#625565` instead of `#3E3546`);
 2. The second one does not go all the way around, since there's a part of the icon on the edge of the grid.
 It is actually possible to make this border good — the icon width is 14px;
-3. The third one only goes aroung the external part of the icon, leaving the inside region incomplete.
+3. The third one only goes around the external part of the icon, leaving the inside region incomplete.

 ## Shading